jakemco/jakemco.github.io/_posts/2015-11-26-python-vs-ruby.md

 ![typing into ruby](/img/ruby.gif)

 In this case, Ruby's left to right style not only makes the code easier to read, but also makes it easier and faster to write in the first place.
+If you read from left to right, you can simply type out the operations as you think of them.
 This is one reason among many that I prefer Ruby to Python.

 [nginx]: https://github.com/ctfs/write-ups-2015/tree/master/rctf-quals-2015/misc/analysis-nginxs-log